 This organization helps churches increase weekly giving and pastors preach better sermons.
 To read why I now work for this organization, please click here.
 It is a privilege to join Casey and his team in their efforts.

 Leaders can learn much from great entrepreneurs like Casey.
 In the March edition of Inc magazine, seven of the world’s most successful entrepreneurs share their most important lessons learned when just starting out.

-As I read the article, I gleaned seven habits of these highly successful entrepreneurs:
+As I read the article, I gleaned seven practices of these successful entrepreneurs: